auth0/auth0-PHP/README.md

 ```

-This profile page will return all the data we retrieved from the `/userinfo` endpoint and stored in our session:
+This profile page will return all the data we retrieved from the `/userinfo` endpoint and stored in our session.
+The data displayed here is controlled by the `scope` parameter we passed to the `Auth0` class.
+More information on the claims we can pass to `scope` is [here](https://auth0.com/docs/api-auth/tutorials/adoption/scope-custom-claims).

 ```php